 Minnesota’s Statute of Frauds, codified at Minn.
 Stat. §§ 513.01–513.06, serves as a critical safeguard against fraudulent claims by requiring written documentation for specific categories of contracts.
-However, the statute is not an absolute bar to enforcement, as courts have recognized numerous exceptions to mitigate its rigidity.
+The statute is not an absolute bar to enforcement, as courts have recognized numerous exceptions to mitigate its rigidity.
 This article provides an examination of these exceptions, including rare and granular defenses, while synthesizing Minnesota case law, statutory provisions, and scholarly analysis^1.

 Historical and Policy Foundations of the Statute